 The first thing to consider when mixing prints is color.
 Outside of high fashion where off-the-wall combinations rule, there are three possibilities to consider: monochrome, matching, or mixing in neutrals.
 Let’s consider these choices for mixing prints:

 Another important factor in mixing prints is scale.
-For example, three big, splashy prints in one outfit is blowsy and messy.
+For example, three big, splashy prints in one outfit are blowsy and messy.
 Three small-scale prints in one outfit confuses the eye and looks busy.
-But if you select one large or oversize print, one medium pattern and one small pattern, you can mix three prints successfully.
+But if you select one large or oversize print, one medium pattern, and one small pattern, you can mix three prints successfully.

 Picture a pair of trousers in a huge oversize gingham—so crisp, so preppy!
 You could wear a plain blouse or tee with them, but what if you wore an aspirin-dot blouse?
 Or a dainty seersucker button-down?
 An oversize print and a small print would still leave you the option of wearing a medium-scale floral blazer or pullover sweater if you were so inclined.
 Mixing the scale of your prints shows that there was thought and purpose behind your choices, and looking intentional is key to maximizing your style with mixed prints.

 This concept is a basic part of mixing prints but a complex thought process.
 A key part of mixing prints for maximum style is balancing organic and geometric shapes.
 Organic shapes are irregular or asymmetrical, expressing movement or elements of nature.
 Florals, paisley, watercolor, and animal prints are all good examples of organic prints.
 Geometrics feature straight lines and defined angles.
 Plaids, including gingham, chevron, stripes, and houndstooth are examples of geometric prints.
 Polka dots are a grey area—are they randomly placed or laid out in a grid?
 Are they perfect circles or do they have a hand-drawn look?
 Dots are a judgment call as to whether they are geometric or organic.